sgod1/instana-agent-install-helm/README.md

 **Target cluster login**<br/>
 Log into target openshift cluster as `cluster admin`.<br/>

-Kubeconfig context name is set in agent configuration file for each target cluster.<br/>
+`Kubeconfig context name` is set in the agent configuration file for each target cluster.<br/>

 Run `oc config get-contexts` to view context names for target clusters.<br/>
 Current kubeconfig context is marked with the star.<br/>